JKSCIENTIST/JKSCIENTIST/README.md

 🐣 _**What am I doing now?**_
 =
-- Working on POC's daily to improve my knowledge.
-- Aiming to master DevOps within this Year.
+- Aiming to master DevOps within this Year [2025].
-- Growing out by adding Multi-Cloud in my Arsenal.
-- A student mentor for the people at AWS Cloud Club SJIT.
+- A student mentor for the people at AWS Cloud Club St. Joseph's Group Of Institutions.
-- Last but not the least I'm a Final year CSE Undergraduate Student.

 **Also I can guide the people who are starting with Cloud Technologies!**